• Art Magazine

 He died in 1996, and nothing has been known about the painting's whereabouts since then…

-with Andy Warhol's "Colored Mona Lisa, " available as a poster thousands of times , and perhaps also with the umpteenth version of Edvard Munch's "The Scream" and Roy Lichtenstein's comic adaptations "Sleeping Girl , Woman With Flowered Hat , " "Ring , "Whole Room and Nobody in It," and "Ohhh & Alright," but these most expensive paintings in the world also include truly unique and beautiful works by Cézanne, Gauguin, Klimt , Manet , Miró, Modigliani, Mondrian, Monet , Picasso , Renoir, Rubens, Schiele , Titian, Turner, van Gogh and many other artists, whose special aura cannot possibly be captured by a poster…
+Perhaps tolerable with Andy Warhol's "Colored Mona Lisa," available as a poster thousands of times , and perhaps also with the umpteenth version of Edvard Munch's "The Scream" and Roy Lichtenstein's comic adaptations "Sleeping Girl , " " Woman With Flowered Hat , " "Ring , " "Whole Room and Nobody in It," and "Ohhh & Alright," but these most expensive paintings in the world also include truly unique and beautiful works by Cézanne, Gauguin, Klimt , Manet , Miró, Modigliani, Mondrian, Monet , Picasso , Renoir, Rubens, Schiele , Titian, Turner, van Gogh , and many other artists, whose special aura cannot possibly be captured by a poster…

-One of the world's most expensive paintings , "Les Femmes d'Alger (Version 'O')" (The Women of Algiers Version 'O'), was sold on May 11, 2015, for a staggering $179.4 million to an anonymous art lover.
-Or perhaps not quite an art lover; by remaining anonymous, he destroys any chance that this painting will ever be seen together with the other 14 paintings and numerous drawings that belong to the "Les Femmes d'Alger" series.
+One of the world's most expensive paintings, "Les Femmes d'Alger (Version 'O')" (The Women of Algiers Version 'O'), was sold on May 11, 2015, for a staggering $179.4 million to an anonymous art lover.
+Or perhaps not quite an art lover; if he remains anonymous, he destroys any chance that this painting will ever be seen together with the other 14 paintings and numerous drawings that belong to the "Les Femmes d'Alger" series.

 This is not insignificant; the series is a unified whole, Picasso's enraged statement on the Algerian War of 1954–1962, in which Algeria broke away from French rule.
-The various versions of "Women of Algiers" also form a unity; they all carry the torch of resistance against male war madness, and each of the paintings and drawings in the series reveals a different nuance of this resistance.
+The various versions of "Women of Algiers" also form a unified whole.
+They all carry the torch of resistance against male-dominated war madness.
+Each of the paintings and drawings in the series reveals a different nuance of this resistance.

-This series should never have been separated; shortly after Picasso ended the series with the “Version 'O'” sold here in 1955, the passionate Picasso collectors Sally and Victor Ganz acquired the complete series from Picasso's gallery owner Daniel Henry Kahnweiler in 1956.
+This series should never have been separated.
+Shortly after Picasso completed the series with the “Version 'O'” sold here in 1955, the passionate Picasso collectors Sally and Victor Ganz acquired the complete series from Picasso's gallery owner Daniel Henry Kahnweiler in 1956.

 Sally and Victor Ganz lived with their paintings – their children would quite naturally ask their schoolmates where the Picassos hung in their homes – but despite their fascinating understanding of art, they were unfortunately more ordinary people than super-rich.

-Since the couple could not actually afford the series, they sold versions A, B, D, E, F, G, I, J, L and N to Picasso's representative in New York, the Saidenberg Gallery , and kept versions C, H, K, M and O. Version C had to be sold after Victor Ganz's death in 1988, and the Ganz children had to part with the remaining four after Sally Ganz's death in 1997 in order to raise the inheritance taxes.
+The couple couldn't actually afford the series.
+Therefore, they sold versions A, B, D, E, F, G, I, J, L, and N to Picasso's New York representative, the Saidenberg Gallery, and kept versions C, H, K, M, and O. Version C had to be sold after Victor Ganz's death in 1988.
+After Sally Ganz's death in 1997, the Ganz children had to part with the remaining four to pay the inheritance taxes .

 The series, which includes the world's most expensive painting, was thus split up because it was bought by overly passionate collectors with too little money.
 And now, the reunification of this series may be prevented forever because part of it was bought by an insufficiently passionate collector with too much money…